eclipse-californium/californium/MIGRATION_HINTS.md

 # Californium (Cf) - Migration Hints

-February, 2021
+April, 2021

-The version 2.x is now out for about a year and reached version 2.6.0.
+The version 2.x is now out for about a year and reached version 2.6.2.
 We currently started to work on a 3.0 starting with removing deprecates APIs.

 To migrate to the 3.0 this gives some hints to do so.
 If you miss something, don't hesitate to create an issue.